 Finally the last and least effective solution would be for the engineering company to rub down the steel bar prior to zinc plating.
 We have also trialled this with wet and dry and it does improve the surface of the bar but the problem could still happen with this method.
 However this would be better than doing nothing at all.

 Without doubt the best solution to this problem would be to machine of the outer layer of the steel bar to the machine stock allowance.
 Metal suppliers cannot guarantee the surface finish of the material of the steel bar until the outside is machined to the machine stock allowance that they set.
 This is a standard practise of metal suppliers.
 This may not been seen as a viable option for some engineering firms because this method does induce extra costs with material and labour, however this method will completely eliminate the problem at source.
+Buying in pre-ground material may also be an option.

 More Info and Specialist Advice